5l1v3r1/selfdrive-projects/CarND-LaneLines-P1/README.md

 Those are possible improvements to the algorithm:
 - apply an homography to the image to have a top-view visualization.
 This will facilitate the curve fitting techniques, since all the points of the line are more homogeneously weighted
 - use a higher order polynomial as a fitting function.
 Usually a 3rd order polynomial is recommended.
-- since lane markings are either yellow or white, we extract isolate colors from the image before converting to a greyscale.
+- since lane markings are either yellow or white, we could isolate such colors from the image before converting to a greyscale.